Tax Management India. Com

 X X X X Extracts X X X X

-..... th the States, namely, Andhra Pradesh (Vishakapattanam) and Rajasthan, there are Hindi-speaking persons.
+..... l.
+That, moreover in both the States, namely, Andhra Pradesh (Vishakapattanam) and Rajasthan, there are Hindi-speaking persons.
 In the circumstances, the learned single judge held that the form was deliberately not filled in which indicated an intention of the assessee M/s.
 Guljag Industries to evade the tax.
 Accordingly, the order of the Board was set aside.
 Aggrieved by the order passed in revision by the single judge the assessee (M/s.
 Guljag Industries) has come to this court by way of Civil Appeal No. 5197 of 2005.
 In Civil Appeal No. 5240 of 2005- Assistant Commercial Taxes Officer v.
 Guljag Industries Ltd., preferred by the Department the facts are as follows.
 On November 1, 1990, at Abu Road check-post, a vehicle was checked which was carrying goods.
 On search the driver furnished GR No. 1 dated October 31, 1990, issued by M/s.
 Delhi-Bombay Road Lines.
 The consignment was shown to be M/s.
 Sumit Marbles, Abu Road.
 There was Bill No. 122 dated October 31, 1990.
 That bill referred to 50.31 sq. meters of granite priced at Rs.
 34,494 and the name of the recipient was shown M/s.
 Sri Parashwanath Granites.
-On verification of the vehicle, the goods were found to be more than the quantity shown in the .....
+On verification of the vehicle, the goods were found to be more than the .....

 X X X X Extracts X X X X